 You'll download a PLAN file, a file format used and recognized by Esri Redistricting.

-- Download the 111th-maryland-congressional-district PLAN file and save it to a convenient location on your computer, such as your Desktop.
+- Download the 111th-maryland-congressional-district zip file.
+Extract the file to a convenient location on your computer, such as your Desktop.

-- If necessary, sign in to Esri Redistricting and on the File tab, in the Plans group, click Open.
+- In Esri Redistricting, click the File tab.
+In the Plans group, click Open.

-- In the Open Plan window, click Open Local Plan and browse to where you saved the PLAN file locally on your computer.
+- In the Open Plan window, click Open Local Plan and browse to the extracted folder.

-- Open the 111th-maryland-congressional-district folder, click the 111th-maryland-congressional-districts.plan file, and click Open.
+- Open the 111th-maryland-congressional-district folder, click the 111th-maryland-congressional-districts.plan PLAN file, and click Open.

 After the PLAN file loads, a map of Maryland's 2012 congressional districts appears.

-- On the side of the map, click the gray arrow to expand the side panel and click the Contents tab to view the Contents pane.
+- On the side of the map, click the gray arrow to expand the side panel.
+Click the Contents tab to view the Contents pane.

 The Contents pane contains several layers, including the Streets basemap.

 You'll be working with the Districts layer, which contains data derived from the 111th-maryland-congressional-districts PLAN file you downloaded earlier.
-The US Congressional Districts 2011 layer obscures the Maryland_2010 layer, so you will turn it off.
+The US Congressional Districts 2011 layer obscures the Maryland_2010 layer, so you'll turn it off.

 - In the Contents pane, uncheck the US Congressional Districts 2011 layer.

-To help you keep track of the district names, which districts are editable, and the population total for each district as you make adjustments, you will configure display settings on the View tab.
+To help you keep track of the district names, which districts are editable, and the population total for each district as you make adjustments, you'll configure display settings on the View tab.

-- On the ribbon, click the View tab, and in the District Display group, check Display Locks and Display Names.
+- On the ribbon, click the View tab.
+In the District Display group, check Display Locks and Display Names.
 Confirm Show District Field is checked.